-By 'national majority', I said that I mean the largest sample in the world of a group of people sharing the same language, culture and history.
+By "national majority," I said that I mean the majority of a group of people sharing the same language, culture, and history.
 Notice, first, that I am not defining the national majority in terms of language only, but also in terms of culture and history.
-If we were to consider language only, there would be just one English speaking nation, namely the United States, and only one French speaking nation, namely France.
+If we were to consider language only, there would be just one English-speaking nation, namely the United States, and only one French speaking nation, namely France.
 But two communities sharing the same language can have different cultural influences and different historical roots, and for that reason, can form different nations.
 Notice also that the national majority is not just a majority on a given territory.
-It is, world wide, the largest concentration that we can find of individuals with such a specific language, culture and history.
-Being the largest sample of a linguistic, cultural or historical group on a given territory is not by itself sufficient to form a national majority.
-If we were to do so, we would not be able to prevent the proliferation of nations.
-It is indeed always possible to multiply 'majorities' in this way.
-You only need to reduce the territory constantly.
-This is why I say that the national majority is located where we find the largest concentration of a population having the above specific features.
+It is, world wide, the majority of individuals with such a specific language, culture, and history.
+Being a majority on a given territory is not by itself sufficient to form a national majority.
+If we were to see it as sufficient, we would not be able to prevent the proliferation of nations.
+It is indeed always possible to multiply "majorities" in this way.
+You only need constantly to reduce the territory.
+This is why I say that the national majority is located where we find the majority of a population having the above specific features around the world.